search instagram arrow-down

 POETRY EDITORS

-Phillip Watts Brown lives in Logan, Utah.
-He earned his MFA in poetry from Oregon State University and his poems have appeared in various journals.
-Whenever he and his husband travel, they visit local art museums—and now he works at one.
+Phillip Watts Brown lives in northern Utah and works as a graphic designer.
+He is the author of the chapbook Boy with Flowers in His Mouth (Gold Line Press, 2025).
+He earned his MFA in poetry from Oregon State University, and his poems have appeared in various journals and anthologies.
 In his spare time, he enjoys movies, podcasts, and drawing.
 He also loves almost every kind of tea.

 FICTION EDITORS